wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.           Expires August 3, 2015                 [Page 5]
+Kumari, et al.           Expires August 31, 2017                [Page 5]

-Internet-Draft     draft-wkumari-dnsop-extended-error       January 2015
+Internet-Draft     draft-wkumari-dnsop-extended-error      February 2017

    Implementations SHOULD allow operators to define what to set the R